This post may contain affiliate links. Read my full disclosure.

 How to Use?

-Apply this after toner.
-I used about 3 drops for face and neck.
+Apply this serum after toner.
+I use about 3 drops for the face and neck.

 FREE SUPER HOLY GRAILS

 View Top Beauty Holy Grails that withstood the test of time and remain as holy grails year after year - plus receive updates on latest honest reviews and travel stories!